It’s Time to Go to Therapy. Yes, Even You.

 More thoughtfully conveying your feelings can result in better camaraderie with your co-workers.

 The list goes on.

 So sure, you might not be namechecking your EQ on your resume anytime soon, but don’t sleep on the career boost that can be a side effect of regular therapy sessions.

-4. You’ll have more tools in your toolbox when hard times hit
+4. You’ll have more mental tools in your toolbox when hard times hit

-If the pandemic has taught us anything, it’s that a lot can change…fast.
+If the pandemic taught us anything, it’s that a lot can change…fast.

 Usually, you can’t affect what’s going on around you (unless you’re Dr. Fauci, I guess?!), but you can change how you react to it.

-And your reaction to said-challenges often determines the outcome you experience.
+And your reaction to those challenges often determine the outcome experience.

 A therapist can give you clear strategies to leverage when an issue arises so you can stop repeating behaviors that are holding you back.

 Therapy can help you can gain a sense of control in an otherwise uncontrollable situation.